thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

      * `"type": "$TYPE"`
 1. On reception of a configuration update on the topic `tedge/$CHILD_DEVICE_ID/commands/req/config_update`, The child-device specific software for configuration management:
-   1. Downloads the content from the `url` specified by the notification message.
+   1. `GET`s the content from the `url` specified by the notification message.
    1. Uses the `path` and `type` information to apply the new configuration content.
       Note that these pieces of information are provided by the child-device specific software itself, and make sense only in the specific context of the device operating system and software.